This post contains affiliate links.

 6. Local

 Vietnam is one of the biggest coffee exporters in the world.
-And the central highlands is the place where most of the coffee is grown in Vietnam.
-The climate and elevation in that area of the country is suitable for growing coffee.
+The central highlands are the place where most of the coffee is grown in Vietnam.
+The climate and elevation in that area of the country are suitable for growing coffee.

 While a lot of that coffee gets exported or scooped up by the big brands, there are still some smaller brands and upstarts that try to break into the market or just sell some coffee they think is good.
 The best and easiest way to get a hold of this coffee is in a supermarket or smaller shop in the cities in the highlands.

-Especially cities like Dalat, Boun Ma Thuot, Pleiku and Kon Tum will have some coffee in their supermarkets that aren’t found in other places of the country.
+Cities like Dalat, Boun Ma Thuot, Pleiku, and Kon Tum will have some coffee in their supermarkets that aren’t found in other places in the country.

 However, I personally always like to try the local stuff from places I visit.
 Sometimes you get something good, sometimes it’s pretty mediocre.